PreTeXtBook/pretext-cli/templates/course/README.md

 ### How this is done

-Look at the source files, in particular `source/acitivies.ptx` and `source/activities/four_proofs.ptx` to see how the activities are included in the main document and can also build on their own.
+Look at the source files, in particular `source/acitivies.ptx` and `source/activities/magic-beans.ptx` to see how the activities are included in the main document and can also build on their own.

-The use of `xpointer="/1/1/1"` is a little mysterious; we could have also used `xpoint="Activity-four-proofs"` to refer to the activity by its `xml:id`, although this would require us changing that for each included activity.
+The use of `xpointer="/1/1/1"` is a little mysterious; we could have also used `xpoint="Activity-magic-beans"` to refer to the activity by its `xml:id`, although this would require us changing that for each included activity.